ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 3. In the drop-down menu, click __Mail Compose Action__.
 This will bring up the web application you just registered with the Chrome extension, with information related to the Mail Compose view passed on from Verse.
 ![mail compose action button](img/2_mailcompose_action.png)

 Congratulations!
-You successfully added an action button to the Mail Compose view, and registered the relevant application with Verse.
+You successfully added a button to the Mail Compose view, and registered the relevant application with Verse.

 ### How it works